 I let my bones grow hollow, birdlike.
 The feathers and folds of my mareghe thundered around me.
 I could not feel my age, my pain, my body and its changes; even memories tore off from me as I ran, until my clamoring cry turned night into dawn, and dawn into mid-morning heat far west and north of Che Mazri.

 Hesitantly shifting on my stilts like a great sandbird stilled abruptly from flight, I waited for the sights and sounds of my human body to return to me.

 A deep, resonant voice spoke.
 “I greet you, vision of Bird.”

 I could not understand emotions yet.

 The sun cradled my head and ran down my limbs, hot and steady, purifying.
 I drew on the magic of my deepnames and folded my stilts, and stood once more a person on unsteady feet that shook with age and exhaustion.

 I had been misguided to travel without a guardian.
 In a moment of transition between magical states I could easily be slain.
-There was a new ruler in Niyaz, and it was a custom of this dynasty to send an assassin to try to slay me, one of Ladder’s own and trained in his school.
+There was a new ruler in Iyar, and it was a custom of this dynasty to send an assassin to try to slay me, one of Ladder’s own and trained in his school.
 The criminal I pursued could also be an assassin—

 I smelled the speaker before I saw them.
 Blood and the desert and the far-off sea—no student of Ladder’s would smell thus.
 Inhaling deeper, I felt the odor of roses, peppery and foreign, and with it a memory of ash, as if from a great burning that had been quenched by the wave.
-Here was a story that had traveled far indeed, not from Niyaz but from the west and seas beyond it.
+Here was a story that had traveled far indeed, not from Iyar but from the west and seas beyond it.